 If you do notice something and it concerns you, please speak to your partner or a Doctor.

 The same goes for us guys, too (without the huge change in hormone levels!).
 Additional stress, sleep deprivation, and increased self-expectancy can trigger a depressive state.

 The moral here is that you need to watch out for each other.
 Keep an eye out and notice any difference in behavior that may indicate the start of a problem.
 Then deal with it.

 If you are now in the first week of Fatherhood and you have just got them home, congratulations.
 Now your time as a Dad begins!

-It is not all bad, it is not all tiring and this is a start of an awesome time of your life.
+It is not all bad, it is not all tiring, and this is the start of an awesome time of your life.

 Can you think of anything else you need for your first week as a Father?
 If you can, let me know by leaving a reply below.

 Enjoy your first week, and keep an eye on each other!